trimox/angular-mdc-web/README.md

 [Demo App](https://trimox.github.io/angular-mdc-web/) with API, documentation and examples

 Our Angular library integrates with [Google's Material Design Components](https://material.io/components/), providing a faithful and accurate representation of Material Design as it is envisioned on the web platform by Google's Material Design team.
-Our goal is to equip Angular developers with modular, straightforward and easy to implement Material Design components in their apps.
+Our goal is to equip Angular developers with modular, straightforward and production-ready Material Design components.

 Want to help?
 [Contributing](https://github.com/trimox/angular-mdc-web/blob/master/CONTRIBUTING.md)

 ## Installation
 ```